hivsuper/study/study-activemq/README.md

 	http://stackoverflow.com/questions/34294621/activemq-failed-to-load-class-path-resource-activemq-xml/34294717
 	http://aorsoft.blog.51cto.com/2505763/498669
 	Assume there are two servers `192.168.68.23` and `192.168.68.24`.
 Configure them respectively as per steps below:
-	1. Install mysql on `192.168.68.24` and ensure it can be connected remotely.
+	1. Install MySQL on `192.168.68.24` and ensure it can be connected remotely.
 		- `CREATE DATABASE amq;`
 		- `GRANT ALL PRIVILEGES ON amq.* TO amq@'%' IDENTIFIED BY 'amq';`
 	2. Upload mysql-connector-java-5.1.26.jar into /data/activemq/lib/